wp-plugins/scrapeazon/readme.txt

 == Upgrade Notice ==

+= 1.0.8 =
+Upgrade to 1.0.8 to enable basic ScrapeAZon troubleshooting features, such as a sample iframe and PHP environment detection.

 = 1.0.7 =
 Upgrade to 1.0.7 to enable Amazon international compatibility and to display the Amazon "Be the first to review" page when no reviews are available for a specific product.